-AS91270 6 Credits Perform two substantial pieces of music as a featured soloist AS91274 3 Credits Perform a substantial piece of music as a featured soloist on a second instrument AS91272 4 Credits Demonstrate ensemble skills by performing a substantial piece of music as a member of a group AS91271 6 Credits Compose two substantial pieces of music AS91273 4 Credits Devise an instrumentation for an ensemble AS91278 4 Credits Investigate an aspect of New Zealand music (contributes towards L1 Literacy)
+AS91270 6 Credits Perform two substantial pieces of music as a featured soloist.
+AS91274 3 Credits Perform a substantial piece of music as a featured soloist on a second instrument.
+AS91272 4 Credits Demonstrate ensemble skills by performing a substantial piece of music as a member of a group.
+AS91271 6 Credits Compose two substantial pieces of music.
+AS91273 4 Credits Devise an instrumentation for an ensemble.
+AS91278 4 Credits Investigate an aspect of New Zealand music (contributes towards Level 1 Literacy).
+Externally A ssessed Achiev vement Standards AS91275 4 Credits Demonstrate aural skill through written representation.

-AS91275 4 Credits Demonstrate aural skill through written representation AS91276 4 Credits Demonstrate knowledge of conventions in a range of music scores
+AS91275 4 Credits Demonstrate aural skill through written repr AS91276 4 Credits Demonstrate knowledge of conventions in a